Ahmedmmahdys/ros2_ws/README.md

 stack to consume the topic and execute the pick-and-place motions without any additional parameters or orientation handling.

-### Neo4j-driven execution
+### Neo4j-driven execution (legacy)

-To source the panel information directly from Neo4j instead of a YAML file, launch the Neo4j executor.
+To source the panel information directly from Neo4j using the legacy node, launch the Neo4j executor.
 The node expects every panel node (label defaults to `Panel`) to provide: